 The day began ordinarily enough.
 I took the E train from the Port Authority to the World Trade Center.
-I walked through the now-collapsed North Bridge to 3 World Financial Center, the worldwide headquarters of Lehman Bros., where I work as an equity research analyst.
-I first went to the sixth floor for morning call, and after that went to my office on the ‘1st floor overlooking 1 WTC, the North Tower.
+I walked through the now-collapsed North Bridge to 3 World Financial Center, the worldwide headquarters of Lehman Bros., where I worked as an equity research analyst.
+I first went to the sixth floor for morning call and after that went to my office on the 21st floor overlooking 1 WTC, the north tower.
 I began a conference call with, ironically, investors from Israel.
 The call, which began at 8:30 a.m., abruptly ended at 8:45 with an explosion.

 We then were moved by the police one block further north.
 The firemen were getting ready.
 Tanks of oxygen, masks, hoses, and axes were taken out.
 I finally understood what it meant to be among New York’s “Bravest.”
 I saw the fireman stand around for a few minutes until the order came to “go in.”
 The danger was clear.
 They went anyway.

 A few minutes later, the horror began.
 Explosions, renegade planes, and jumpers did not prepare me for what happened next.
 The south tower collapsed.
 A disgorged chunk was crashing down on the rescue personnel – policemen, firemen, emergency medical technicians, and others.
 A cloud of smoke was marching up West Street.
 We ran ahead unscathed.
 Those standing east were not so lucky.